oat-sa/taohub-articles/forge/Documentation for core components/plugin.md

 First of all you will have to chose between a javascript plugin or a JQuery plugin.
 Javascript plugin are often a template that you want to have on many page and configure it a little.
 Jquery plugin are more about modifying or adding some functionality to an existing DOM element.<br/>

 Now you have to thing about the purpose of your plugin, feature you want it to have.
-So you will be able to find an API, a list of method it will expose, and start the development of your pugin.
+So you will be able to find an API, a list of method it will expose, and start the development of your plugin.

 JQuery Plugin
 -------------